rcl9/Cypher-Z80-68000-Single-Board-Computer-1984-by-Motel-Computers---History-and-Documentation/Readme.md

-# Cypher Z80/68000 Single Board Computer (of the 1984 era)
+# History of the Canadian Motel Computers' "Cypher Z80/68000 Single Board Computer" (of the 1984-1986 era)

-This repository strives to provide a historical snapshot, archive and description of the short lived Cypher Z80/68000 single board computer which was designed, built and sold by Motel Computers of Willowdale Ontario.
+This repository strives to provide a historical snapshot, archive and description of the short lived Cypher Z80/68000 single board computer which was designed, built and sold by Motel Computers of Willowdale Ontario in the 1984-86 era.
+It was believed at the time that CP/M-based computers would (ideally) remain the dominant operating system well into the early to mid 1980s.
+The Cypher SBC arrived in the 1983-1984 era when CP/M-68k and 68000 CPUs were becoming more readily available.
+What the designers of the Cypher computer did not foresee was the rise and dominance of the IBM PC, DOS and 8086 processors which would have been a prime reason that the company disbanded the project in 1986.

 <div style="text-align:center">
 <img src="/Images/Motel Computers Z80-68000 board.jpg" alt="" style="width:100%; height:auto;">